janis-me/.nixconfig/README.md

 ```

 Also, to set the default shell to zsh, set the output of `which zsh` (something in the `.nix-profile` folder) as a valid shell in /etc/shells, and then set it as default with `chsh -s $(which zsh)`

+## Notes:

+- Docker is not supported/installed.
+Install it the usual way!